ferus-web/ferus/README.md

 - Everything is multiprocessed.
 This ensures that an error in one component (say, the JavaScript engine) won't bring down the entire session*

+# Contributing
+I'm always looking for contributors.
+Every small improvement matters, even if you can't work on the web engine internals itself. \
+If you're interested, join our [Discord server](https://discord.gg/9MwfGn2Jkb) in order to start off.
+I'll try my best to help you get familiar with this stuff. :^)

 # Ferus is getting redesigned!
 For the past few months, I've been writing a CSS3 parser, a HTTP client, a bytecode interpreter, and a renderer for Ferus.
 It's about time to start assembling everything into one (if you want to be accurate, two) binaries!
 Everything's getting reworked.